 Outstanding acting, hypnotic directing, a well-articulated plot, and some ludicrously lavish locations that we all wish to visit one day: the TV series Succession just has it all!
-After four years of exponential growth in quality and popularity, Succession is coming to an end, and we may finally find out who will inherit Logan Roy’s fortune and power?!
+After four years of exponential growth in quality and popularity, Succession is ending, and we may finally find out who will inherit Logan Roy’s fortune and power?!

-Since its first episode and the series has been every bit phenomenal, and quickly it became HBO Max‘s spearhead echoing the success of the network’s well-known hits!
-Succession debuted when the events of the fantasy TV series Game of Thrones were coming to an end, and while everyone was speculating which show would become the ‘new’ Game of Thrones, there was HBO with a new hit replacement in-house.
+Since its first episode, the series has been phenomenal, and quickly, it became HBO Max’s spearhead, echoing the success of the network’s well-known hits!
+Succession debuted when the events of the fantasy TV series Game of Thrones were ending, and while everyone was speculating which show would become the ‘new’ Game of Thrones, there was HBO with a new hit replacement in-house.

-Succession was, from the outset, a huge success with audiences and critics alike, especially the latter, who seem to love it as madly as they had only done with titles that have since become cult TV series like The Sopranos and Breaking Bad.
-The decision to end the series’ run with the fourth season has left some of the public shocked.
-However, the events of the fourth season of the show so far have been everything we dreamt of and a little more!
+Succession was a huge success from the outset with audiences and critics alike, especially the latter, who seem to love it as madly as they had only done with titles that have since become cult TV series like The Sopranos and Breaking Bad.
+The decision to end the series’ run with the fourth season shocked some of the public.
+However, the events of the show’s fourth season so far have been everything we dreamt of and a little more!

 The family saga of Succession explores themes of power and the internal dynamics of the Roy clan, led by patriarch Logan (Brian Cox).
 His four children, Kendall (Jeremy Strong), Siobhan (Sarah Snook), Roman (Kieran Culkin), and Connor (Alan Ruck), struggle to gain control of the family business, Waystar Royco.
 But most of all, they seek to gain what Logan has always denied them: his approval.

 With each new season, the show creator Jesse Armstrong has raised the bar higher, taking us on a wild journey inside the world of Waystar Royco!
-Along with the story, the globe-trotting show has also taken us on a guided tour across some extravagantly luxurious houses and locations that, luckily for us, we can actually visit in real life!
-So, where are the Succession‘s filming locations that you can visit?
+Along with the story, the globe-trotting show has also taken us on a guided tour across some extravagantly luxurious houses and locations that we can visit in real life!
+So, where are the locations of the Succession filming that you can visit?
 Let’s find out!

 Oheka Castle, New York

-The Big Apple is where most of the filming takes place since the Roy clan and their media business are settled in the city.
+Most of the filming takes place in the Big Apple since the Roy clan and their media business are settled in the city.
 So, it is no surprise that most of the shooting is in good old Gotham.
-Through the years, the show has been gallivanting in the whole of New York; in fact, almost all of New York’s landmarks have made an appearance in the show by now.
+Over the years, the show has gallivanted throughout New York; in fact, almost all of New York’s landmarks have made an appearance in the show by now.

-Out of the many locations we have seen in season two, the one location that really took our breath away was the one we all thought was in Hungary!
-In one of the best episodes of Succession, season two, episode three, “Hunting,” the corporate team of Waystar Royco flies to Hungary for hunting.
+Out of the many locations we have seen in season two, the one that really took our breath away was the one we all thought was in Hungary!
+In one of the best episodes of Succession, season two, episode three, “Hunting,” the corporate team of Waystar Royco flies to Hungary to hunt.

-It was in this episode that we saw the infamous ‘Boar on the Floor’ scene at the Hungarian hunting lodge.
-However, while the lodge beams with Easter Europe vibes, it was actually Oheka Castle in Huntington, Long Island, New York!
+In this episode, we saw the infamous ‘Boar on the Floor’ scene at the Hungarian hunting lodge.
+However, while the lodge beams with Easter Europe vibes, it was Oheka Castle in Huntington, Long Island, New York!

-The Oheka Castle was built between 1914 and 1919 by a German investor called Otto Hermann Kahn.
-Rumour has it that the castle located in Huntington on Long Island was the inspiration for Scott Fitzgerald’s masterpiece, The Great Gatsby.
+Otto Hermann Kahn, a German investor, built the Oheka Castle between 1914 and 1919.
+Rumour has it that the Huntington on Long Island castle inspired Scott Fitzgerald’s masterpiece, The Great Gatsby.

-The castle is one of the largest in the United States, and it was made entirely of steel and concrete, so it would be fireproof.
+The castle is one of the largest in the United States, and it was made entirely of steel and concrete to be fireproof.
 The building team did their job right, and over the years, the castle has survived more than 100 arson attempts!

-Succession is not the only popular work to use the castle as a filming location.
-The elegant gardens of the castle on Long Island were used for the exterior of the dazzling parties that were held in The Great Gatsby’s film directed by Baz Luhrmann.
+Succession is not the only famous work that used the castle as a filming location.
+The elegant gardens of the castle on Long Island were used for the exterior of the dazzling parties that were held in The Great Gatsby’s film, directed by Baz Luhrmann.

-Today, the castle has a hotel, event spaces and a restaurant inside.
-So, if you feel like getting a taste of the Gilded Age lifestyle, make sure to get a room for a magical night in this incredible castle.
+Today, the castle has a hotel, event spaces, and a restaurant inside.
+So, if you want a taste of the Gilded Age lifestyle, make sure to get a room for a magical night in this incredible castle.

 The Shed, New York